AOT-Technologies/forms-flow-ai/forms-flow-tools/README.md

 ## Installation

-To install the custom pre-push hook and set up the interactive commit alias (`ffcommit`), run the installation script from the **root of the repository**:
+To install the custom pre-push hook, run the installation script from the **root of the repository**:

 ```bash
 sh forms-flow-tools/install-hooks.sh